Lumberjacks in Love

 JAMES KAPLAN (Composer)

 James is the co-author, with Fred Alley, of Fishing for the Moon, Northern Lights, Lumberjacks in Love, The Bachelors, and Guys on Ice, all directed by Jeff Herbst.
 James collaborated with Jacinda Duffin and Laurie Flanigan-Hegge to create Loose Lips Sink Ships.
 James conceived, and created musical arrangements for, the Northern Sky revues Beneath the Northern Sky, Goodnight Irene, Harvest Moon, Old Friends, Fish and Whistle, and Sweet Baby James.
 His music also appeared in See Jane Vote, Belgians in Heaven, Packer Fans from Outer Space, Ya Ya You Betcha, Fool Me Once and the original, 1995 Bone Dance.
-James was honored to serve as musical director for the Milwaukee premiere of Loose Lips Sink Ships at Marquette University last fall.
+James was honored to serve as musical director for the Milwaukee premiere of Loose Lips Sink Ships at Marquette University.
 He was also thrilled to return to the Stackner Cabaret for a 72-performance run of Guys on Ice at Milwaukee Rep. www.guysonice.com

 FRED ALLEY (Co-Founder / Playwright)

 Fred Alley collaborated on over 20 original shows at AFT.
 He wrote the book and lyrics for Lumberjacks in Love and Fishing for the Moon, and was a contributor to Bone Dance.
 Fred also wrote perennial favorites Guys on Ice and The Bachelors with composer James Kaplan.
 Fred’s work has been celebrated throughout the country and in particular at both Madison and Milwaukee Repertory Theatres.
 The Spitfire Grill, which he wrote with composer James Valcq, earned them the Richard Rodgers Award and has been produced over 450 times from Off-Broadway to Europe and East Asia.
-Fred was also an accomplished performer and created many memorable characters, including Moonlight in Lumberjacks in Love, Lloyd in Guys on Ice, and Leo in Belgians in Heaven.
+Fred also played many memorable characters, including Moonlight in Lumberjacks in Love, Lloyd in Guys on Ice, and Leo in Belgians in Heaven.
 Fred’s ability to help us laugh at ourselves, through his characters, makes his shows both entertaining and timeless.

 Cast of Characters